Ruben Blommaert

-Ruben Blommaert (born 5 March 1992) is a Belgian-born German pair skater.
+Ruben Blommaert (born 5 March 1992) is a retired Belgian-born German pair skater.
 With his skating partner, Alisa Efimova, he is the 2022 Grand Prix of Espoo silver medalist.

 He also holds Belgian citizenship and competed for Belgium in single skating until 2010.
 Blommaert began representing Germany after teaming up with Annabelle Prölß to compete in pairs.
 They won the 2013 Cup of Nice and the 2013 German national title.
 He and his next partner, Mari Vartmann, won four ISU Challenger Series medals and the 2015 Cup of Nice.
 With Annika Hocke, Blommaert won silver medals at the 2017 CS Minsk-Arena Ice Star and 2017 International Cup of Nice and competed at the 2018 Winter Olympics.
 He competed for one season with Elena Pavlova.

 Personal life

 Ruben Blommaert was born on 5 March 1992 in Bruges, Belgium.
 He became a German citizen on 1 July 2014 while retaining his Belgian citizenship.
 He has a twin brother, Sander, who dances with the Royal Ballet in London.